 In alignment with our five core frameworks, each workshop will also support participants in developing creativity and healthy coping strategies, building self-confidence and fostering sustainable and supportive community relationships.
 Offerings may include: writing, ballet, modern dance, vogue, visual art, photography, urban fashion, film, and music among others.
-The program opens in the Spring and concludes in December with a community showcase where participants can share what they’ve created throughout the year!
+Every December we host a community showcase where participants can share what they’ve created throughout the year.

 Teaching Artists can be artists, activists, educators, youth-workers and anyone else with a desire to share their creative passions with community in a transformative and queer-affirming setting.
 Teaching artists can apply to teach a one-time workshop or series of workshops.
 Teaching Artists currently engage with YEPP on a volunteer basis.
 We hope to be able to offer stipends in the near future.